charl-potgieter/AustralianSchoolMaths/content/docs/NSW/Year 12 Adv/Topics/By year/Statistical Analysis.md

 <BR><BR>
 * The mean, mode, and median are equal for a normal distribution
 <BR><BR>
-* Finding probability by integration in a normal distribution is complex, therefore use tables where
-<BR><BR>
 * Finding probability by integration in a normal distribution is complex, therefore use tables where $\mu = 0$ and $\sigma = 1$
 <BR><BR>